Bandai Namco Music Live: History

 In February 2018, Bandai Namco Holdings announced that Lantis and its parent company Bandai Visual would merge to turn into a company called Bandai Namco Arts on April 1, 2018, doing the same business as the past two companies but being more related to each other as one entire company.

 In October 2021, Bandai Namco Holdings announced the reorganization of the group.
 Sunrise will handle the newly combined visual business company, which will consist of Sunrise, Bandai Namco Arts' video contents, and Bandai Namco Rights Marketing.
 Bandai Namco Arts will focus on the music and live events company, which will consist of Bandai Namco Arts' music contents, Bandai Namco Live Creative, and Sunrise Music.

-In March 2024, Bandai Namco Music Arts announced it would open up an concert hall based in Shibuya named Shibuya LOVEZ with Bandai Namco Music Arts launching a new division named Bandai Namco BASE with Shibuya LOVEZ became part of the new unit and would be launched in 2026.
+In March 2024, Bandai Namco Music Live announced it would open up a 2,000-seat concert hall based in Shibuya named Shibuya Lovez, with Bandai Namco Base as its operator.
+The hall is scheduled to open in spring 2026.

+On February 5, 2026, it was announced that Bandai Namco Music Live would absorb Sotsu's music subsidiary, Sotsu Music Publishing with the changes taking place by April 1st of that year.